abinit/abinit/doc/tutorial/tdepes.md

 You can then simply run the python script with the following command:

-    temperature_para.py
+    ./temperature_final.py

 and enter the information asked by the script

-A typical example of input file for the script is:
+A typical example of input file (contained in ~abinit/tests/tutorespfn/Input/temperature_final_example.in) for the script is:

 ```
 1                          # Number of cpus